aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 - Throw at the chest, not at the feet and not over the head.
 - Catch with two hands.

-In Practices 2 and 3, give a sign to each player between rounds.
+From Practice 2 on, give a sign to each player between rounds.
 Sign-reading gets folded into warm-up rather than taking its own block.

 ## Adapted Four-Corner Drill